IsidoraJov/HealthAppointProject/README.md

 1. **Database Configuration**:
    - Install MySQL and create a database named `healthappoint`.
-   - Download the database schema: [healthappoint.sql](https://github.com/IsidoraJov/HealthAppointProject/main/server/healthappoint.sql)
+   - Download the database schema directly from the repository: [healthappoint.sql](https://github.com/IsidoraJov/HealthAppointProject/blob/main/healthappoint.sql).
    - Import the provided database schema and data:
      ```bash
      mysql -u [username] -p healthappoint < /path/to/healthappoint.sql
      ```
+ *(Replace `/path/to/healthappoint.sql` with the actual path to the file.)*
    - Update the database connection details in `server/src/db.js`:
      ```javascript
      const connection = mysql.createConnection({